Aim of the Governing Body

 Sophie decided to become a school governor as she felt supporting children’s education is one of the most important roles to be undertaken and feels she can make a positive contribution in what is the difficult challenge of maintaining the schools excellent standards.

 Having previously worked for various educational organisations including The Sheffield College, Learn Direct and City and Guilds, Sophie feels she can use her experience of online and traditional learning plus business change to help support the school in various ways.
-Sophie is clerk to all the Governor meetings and her Link Governor role is to ensure we have effective and engaging displays across classrooms and within the school area.
+Sophie is clerk to all the Governor meetings.

 Stuart Croft- Co-opted Governor